Gospel of Barnabas: Anti-Pauline tone

 Scholarly analysis indicates that the Gospel of Barnabas had an anti-Pauline tone, most clearly shown in its prologue and epilogue; these depict Paul preaching a perverted version of Jesus' teachings, and as "deceived" in thinking that Jesus was God (or the Son of God).
-In his Connecting with Muslims: A Guide to Communicating Effectively (2014), Lebanese author and Christian missionary Fouad Masri called the gospel anachronistic; in the Acts of the Apostles, Barnabus was Paul's best friend and not an enemy.
+In his Connecting with Muslims: A Guide to Communicating Effectively (2014), Lebanese author and Christian missionary Fouad Masri called the gospel anachronistic; in the Acts of the Apostles, Barnabas was Paul's best friend and not an enemy.
 For the Journal of Higher Criticism, R. Blackhirst wrote that the Epistle to the Galatians account of conflict between Paul and Barnabas may have been why the gospel's author attributed it to Barnabas.

 Parallels with the Quran

 Crucifixion of Jesus

 In the Gospel of Barnabas, Jesus was not crucified.
 Judas Iscariot (whose face was made to resemble his) replaced him on the cross, and Jesus was raised into heaven by God.
 This agrees with the mainstream interpretations of An-Nisa 157–158, affirming that Jesus was not crucified but instead his lookalike was:

-"We killed Christ, Jesus the son of Mary, the messenger of God."
-And they did not kill him, and they did not crucify him, but it was made to appear so to them.
-And those who have differed about it are in doubt about it: they do not have knowledge about it, but only the following of supposition.
-They did not kill him for certain.
-God raised him up unto Himself; and God is Exalted in Power, Wise.
+And because of their saying: We slew the Messiah, Jesus son of Mary, Allah's messenger - they slew him not nor crucified him, but it appeared so unto them; and lo! those who disagree concerning it are in doubt thereof; they have no knowledge thereof save pursuit of a conjecture; they slew him not for certain.
+But Allah took him up unto Himself.
+Allah was ever Mighty, Wise.